-There are a number of ways to reduce the harm caused by tobacco use, including reducing the amount of tobacco a smoker consumes and reducing the harmfulness of the tobacco products used.
-Large-scale, national interventions such as mass-media campaigns or increases in taxation are known to reduce smoking prevalence but a significant reduction in tobacco use can also be achieved through local level interventions which either prevent people from starting to smoke or help smokers to quit.
-There is substantial evidence that interventions that help smokers to stop are both effective and highly cost-effective.
+There are a number of ways to reduce the harm caused by tobacco use, including reducing the amount of tobacco a person consumes and reducing the harmfulness of the tobacco products used.
+Large-scale, national interventions such as mass-media campaigns or increases in taxation are known to reduce smoking prevalence but a significant reduction in tobacco use can also be achieved through local level interventions which either prevent people from starting to smoke or help people who smoke to quit.
+There is substantial evidence that interventions that help people stop smoking are both effective and highly cost-effective.
 However, the evidence for measures aiming to prevent smoking initiation is less clear.
 While there is evidence that some school-based interventions are effective and cost-effective, others, including interventions that use incentives or community-based multimodal interventions, have been less successful.
-Moreover, the long-term impact of interventions to reduce smoking initiation remains unclear.
-Importantly, tobacco control aims to both prevent the uptake of smoking and help smokers to quit.
+Moreover, the long-term impact of interventions to reduce smoking and help people who smoke to quit.
 The evidence suggests that the benefits associated with smoking cessation will accrue not only more quickly, but will also be more pronounced, compared with the benefits associated with smoking prevention.